Matilda I (tank): Survivors

 The second vehicle was built in March 1940 and restored to running condition in the 1980s.
 It is painted to represent T8106 a tank of the 4th Royal Tank Regiment in France in May 1940.

-A third Matilda I is a severely damaged wreck that was used as a gunnery range target, and can be found to the north of the Vehicle Conservation Centre.
+A third Matilda I, located to the north of the Vehicle Conservation Centre, is a severely damaged wreck that was used as a gunnery range target.